Pontia edusa: Description

 Pontia edusa is a small to medium-sized migrant butterfly, with a wingspan reaching about 45 mm.
 The upperside of the wings is white, with black stains on the top of the forewing and hindwing.
 The hindwing undersides have greenish-grey spots.
-The butterfly is nearly identical to Pontia daplidice.
-Investigations of the genitals are the only way to distinguish between these two types.
+The butterfly is nearly identical to Pontia daplidice, making the western extent of its range difficult to ascertain.
+Investigations of the genitals and DNA analysis are the only way to distinguish between these two types.